Tadipaar

-Tadipaar is a 1993 Indian Hindi-language romantic action film directed by Mahesh Bhatt starring Mithun Chakraborty, Pooja Bhatt, along with Juhi Chawla in a special appearance.
-The super-hit songs of the film were composed by Nadeem-Shravan.
-The movie was released on the same day as Mithun's Shatranj and both went on to become hits based on Mithun's stupendous popularity at the time.
+Tadipaar is a 1993 Indian Hindi-language romantic action comedy film starring Mithun Chakraborty and Pooja Bhatt.
+It was directed by Mahesh Bhatt, produced by Mukesh Bhatt, and featured a hit soundtrack composed by Nadeem-Shravan.

+The movie was released in India on the same day (17 December 1993) as another of Chakraborty's feature films, Shatranj.

 Plot

-Shankar is sentenced to live outside the limits of the city, due to a police case.
-One day he rescues Namkeen, a woman in distress from some hoodlums.
-She resembles the multi-millionaire Mohinidevi, who has gone missing.
-Shankar asks Namkeen to impersonate Mohinidevi to embezzle her wealth.
+The film portrays Shankar banished to the outskirts of the city due to past violence.
+One day he rescues a woman in distress, Namkeem, from hoodlums.
+She resembles the missing multi-millionaire Mohinidevi.
+Shankar gets Namkeen to impersonate her Mohinidevi, with consequences.